ciarangriffin93/Hangman-game/README.md

 * [Heroku](https://dashboard.heroku.com/apps): Deploy a live version of the terminal.

-* [Fancy-text-pro](https://www.fancytextpro.com/): Used to create art with text.
+* [Fancy text pro](https://www.fancytextpro.com/): Used to create art with text.

 * [Canva](https://www.canva.com/online-whiteboard/flowcharts/): Used create a flowchart for project preparation.

-* [CI-Python-Linter](https://pep8ci.herokuapp.com/): Used display warnings and errors to assess code quality.
+* [CI Python Linter](https://pep8ci.herokuapp.com/): Used display warnings and errors to assess code quality.

 #### Python Packages Used: